Coach/Corner Duties: Day of the Fight

 The following items are essentials when you register as a corner and what you will need to help your fighter before they go in:

-Wear t-shirt/hoodie, pants and sneakers *Muay Thai Ontario has a strict dress code for corners, do not wear sleeveless tops, shorts or open-toe footwear or you will not be permitted to corner.
+• Wear t-shirt/hoodie, pants and sneakers *Muay Thai Ontario has a strict dress code for corners, and you will not be permitted if you wear sleeveless tops, shorts or open-toe footwear .

 II.
 GOING INTO THE RING

-Aside from knowing what you need, ensure that your fighter also has their items.
+• Other than knowing what you need, please make sure that your fighter also has their items.
 This is especially crucial if you will be working with a first-time competitor.

 • Hoodie